Ken Livingstone: Personal life

 Historian Alwyn W. Turner noted that Livingstone was a "gifted communicator and self-publicist" who was able to stump his opponents using his "mischievous sense of humour".
 Biographer John Carvel echoed these comments, highlighting that Livingstone had a "talent for public speaking".
 Biographer Andrew Hosken noted that many of those who had worked with Livingstone had commented on him being an excellent boss, who was "a good delegator, decisive and supportive" as well as being "a friendly and modest colleague".
 Jenny McCartney, a reporter from The Spectator, expressed the view that "in person he is hard to dislike.
 There's a notable absence of pomposity in his manner, a propensity to laughter, and his love of an ideological scrap is allied to a calm, sometimes wry style of delivery: it looks fiercer on paper."
 In The Guardian, the journalist Hugh Muir described Livingstone as a man who is "happiest in the limelight, discomforted by the periphery" and who also "hates to apologise ... especially when called upon [to do so] ... by media or political opponents for whom he has no respect".

 On the issue of nationality, Livingstone has expressed the view that he identifies as English rather than British, although his father was Scottish and he supports the continued existence of the United Kingdom.
-Although raised into a nominally Christian family, Livingstone renounced religious belief when he was eleven, becoming an atheist.
+Although raised into a nominally Anglican family, Livingstone renounced religious belief when he was eleven, becoming an atheist.
 In a 2005 interview he commented that in doing so he had rejected "mumbo-jumbo in favour of rational science."

 He is known for his enthusiasm for gardening and keeping and breeding newts.
 He was the first person to breed the western dwarf clawed frog Hymenochirus curtipes in captivity.
 Livingstone is a big fan of The Godfather film franchise, stating that the actions of the criminal organisations within the movies are very much akin to the world of politics.